 Borrowing money when you have damaged credit can be a difficult and often extraordinarily expensive venture.
-Folks who have damaged credit, often more than others, need good credit to lower the loan rates.
+Folks who have bad credit, often more than others, need good credit to lower the loan rates.
 A quality personal loan provider like a credit union or a local bank can be a great way to go about it.

 Still, it’s pricey.
 Often, lenders who offer these types of loans specialize in products that benefit consumers with poor credit usually looking for a certain minimum credit score for approval.

-Let’s take a look at NetCredit and the types of credit they offer.
+Let’s do a NetCredit loan review and the types of credit they offer.

 What is a NetCredit Personal Loan?

 NetCredit Personal Loans are geared toward individuals who have damaged or no credit at all.
-As such, they tend to be what we would consider to be very expensive.
+As such, they tend to be what we would consider being very expensive or having high-interest rates.

 Still, lenders need to be compensated for the risk they take on with consumers who have a shorter or damaged credit history.
 NetCredit offers loans that are between $1,000 and $10,000.

 There are no prepayment fees, no application fees, and no insufficient fund fees.
 That is the hallmark of a reputable personal loan.

 NetCredit will soft pull your credit report in order to check your eligibility.
 This is a big positive for consumers who already have damaged credit.
 Any additional hard inquiry can cause their score to plummet, meaning that soft pulls are essential.
-Loans are offered for terms up to 60 months.
+Loans are offered for terms of up to 60 months.

 Here’s the part that folks won’t like to hear.
 As of 3/9/21, fixed APR (annual percentage rates) loans range from 34% to 155%.
 That is quite a bit of money, but remember, if you’ve already got decent credit, NetCredit isn’t right for you (look into a lender that caters to borrowers with high credit scores like SoFi, Discover).